 Source: The Calculator Site: Scenario 2 with annualised stock market returns at 10% per year

 Of course, this is just a hypothetical example, and returns will vary as past performance is not indicative of future performance.
-If you're ready to see how your investments could grow by investing in ETFs versus a regular savings account, you can do this by signing up for a free Admiral Markets demo account.
+If you're ready to see how your investments could grow by investing in ETFs versus a regular savings account, you can do this by signing up for a free Admirals demo account.

 A demo account allows you to trade the markets, including ETFs, risk free with virtual funds.
 To register today, simply click the banner below.